 You’ll note that we’ve included depreciation in this example.
 While you don’t directly pay for depreciation, you will need to pay to maintain the property so we’ve included it in our calculations.

 In this example, Sandra’s property is negatively geared by $16,500 per year:

-- 🔢 In this example, Sandra’s total loss would be $10,395 per year – the other benefit for Sandra is the depreciation cost of $12,000.
-Depreciation is basically the wear and tear and so Sandra wouldn’t physically have to fork out $12k per year so she would actually be up around $1,605 per year from her tax refund.
+The other benefit is the depreciation cost for the property – Sandra wouldn’t physically have to fork out $12,000 per year so she would actually be up around $862.50 per year from her tax refund.

-For Sandra, after her Negative Gearing benefits the property is actually slightly positively geared… but if her property is vacant and the rental income gets reduced, or her interest rates increase this can turn the property into negatively geared very quickly.
+That means that after her negative gearing benefits the property is actually slightly positively geared.
+However, this is looking at an ideal situation.
+If the property has any vacancies and her rental income gets reduced, or her interest rates increase, the property can become negatively geared very quickly.